Gulf of Honduras: Currents

-The Gulf's open sea experiences the Caribbean Current and a quasi-permanent cyclonic eddy generated in the southwest corner of the Cayman Tranch.
+The gulf's open sea experiences the Caribbean Current and a quasi-permanent cyclonic eddy generated in the southwest corner of the Cayman Trench.
 The latter is centred at about 19°N 86°W, generating a sea surface height anomaly of negative 7.9 in, with peripheral current velocities of 7.9 to 15.8 inches per second (0.2–0.4 m/s).

 The Caribbean Current flows from east to west in the deep waters off the continental shelf of Honduras.
-In doing so, every few months, it generates cyclonic, counterclockwise gyres, characterised by a central water level depression of 812 inches (2030 cm), which take 23 months to progress westwards along the Honduran coast towards the Belize Barrier Reef.
+Every few months it generates cyclonic, counterclockwise gyres, characterised by a central water level depression of 812 inches (2030 cm), which take 23 months to progress westwards along the Honduran coast towards the Belize Barrier Reef.

-Along the Gulf's northern (ie Belizean) coast, persistent northeasterly trade winds maintain a constant southerly downwelling, with speeds of 3.9 to 7.9 inches per second (0.1–0.2 m/s).
-This southern drift, in turn, drives a counterclockwise eddy along the Gulf's mouth, and along its southern coast (ie the Guatemalan and Honduran coasts).
+Along the northern coast, persistent northeasterly trade winds maintain a constant southerly downwelling, with speeds of 3.9 to 7.9 inches per second (0.1–0.2 m/s).
+This southern drift drives a counterclockwise eddy along the mouth and along the southern coast.
 (Note: The southerly flow along the Belizean coast is sometimes reversed during September–October, becoming a northerly flow, as during these months, the trade winds tend to blow onto the coast more from the east than the northeast (HP 2003).)

 Tides

-The Gulf experiences a mixed, mainly semidiurnal microtide with a mean sea surface elevation range of some 7.9 in.
+The gulf experiences a mixed, mainly semidiurnal tide with a mean sea surface elevation range of some 7.9 in.
 The semidiurnal and diurnal constituent amplitudes range within 1.182.76 inches (0.030.07 m).
-The dominant semidiurnal and diurnal tidal constituents propagate westwards along the coast of Honduras, and northwards along the Belize Barrier Reef.
-Currents induced by the tide may be appreciable in constricted channels along the Belize Barrier Reef, reaching 15.75 inches per second (0.4 m/s) here.
-Astronomical tides are weak, and at times completely dominated by meteorological tides.
+The dominant semidiurnal and diurnal tidal constituents propagate westward and northward.
+Currents induced by the tide may be appreciable in constricted channels along the Belize Barrier Reef, reaching 15.75 inches per second (0.4 m/s).
+Astronomical tides are weak and at times completely dominated by meteorological tides.
 For instance, the storm surge associated with Hurricane Mitch raised the mean water level at Gladden Spit 9.2 feet (2.8 m) on 27 October 1998.

 Waves

 The northeasterly and easterly trade winds give rise to both wind waves and swell, especially during December–May.
 These are intensified by cold northerlies and north-westerlies blowing in from North America during November–April in bursts lasting one to three days.
-Waves are typically 3.28–9.84 feet (1–3 m) high, with periods of 3–7 seconds, though hurricanes may increase their height to 32.81 feet (10 m), and their period to 12.7 seconds.
+Waves are typically 3.28–9.84 feet (1–3 m) high, with periods of 3–7 seconds, though hurricanes may increase their height to 32.81 feet (10 m) and their period to 12.7 seconds.
 Mean wave direction is towards 255° (ie towards the west-southwest).
 The wet season's thunderstorms are often accompanied by intense gusts from varying directions, followed by periods of calm.